-In the current electoral campaign, Flemish political groups have together spent over €200,000 on Facebook advertisements, and nationalist Vlaams Belang (VB) has outspent all of its political rivals.
+In the current electoral campaign, Flemish political groups have together spent over €200,000 on Facebook advertisements, and far-right Vlaams Belang (VB) has outspent all of its political rivals.

 Code analytics firm insight.io combed through data provided by the social network and found that, between mid-March and mid-May, Flemish political parties had spent a combined €230, 000 on Facebook advertisements.

 The data only provided information about the ads that had been bought on the platform by either the group as a whole entity or by any political party’s president.

 Ad-spending incurred by individual candidates, or party members was not taken into account, prompting business daily l’Echo to suggest that total spending figures may be higher.